Revitalizing Language Through Education

 Apps like one from FirstVoices that provides keyboards for youth to text and tweet in their own languages help youth make their native language a more integrated part of their lives.
 This, combined with integrated immersion and in-class resources that blend traditional instruction with digital supports, can be very effective in increasing interest and engagement in language learning among all students.

-Both of these examples above are videos, but they are packaged for classroom use as a unit of content that includes other pieces like podcasts, handouts, slideshows, and worksheets to progress students through a topic or theme.
+The example above is a video, but it is packaged for classroom use as a unit of content that includes other pieces like podcasts, handouts, slideshows, and worksheets to progress students through a topic or theme.

 Governments are also finally starting to invest in language education and preservation, and have committed new funds to specific initiatives.
 Just recently, the Alberta government announced a new $665K grant to provide K-12 students throughout the Province with instructors and resources to revitalize and strengthen language learning.
 Earlier this year, the Federal government pledged $89.9 million over the next three years to preserve, protect, and revitalize Indigenous languages and cultures.
 These investments fund programs like the Aboriginal Languages Initiative, a grant designed to fund community language learning resources and programs to revitalize local languages in the community and promote language learning at all levels.